 B.A., Political Science, University of California Berkeley, 2001

-U.S. Bankruptcy Court, Eastern District of Texas
+U.S. Bankruptcy Court for the Eastern District of Texas

-U.S. Bankruptcy Court, Northern District of Texas
+U.S. Bankruptcy Court for the Northern District of Texas

 U.S. Bankruptcy Court for the Southern District of Texas

-U.S. Bankruptcy Court, Western District of Texas
+U.S. Bankruptcy Court for the Western District of Texas

 U.S. Court of Appeals for the Fifth Circuit